Plasmarons in high-temperature cuprate superconductors: Abstract

 \section{Abstract}

-Metallic systems exhibit plasmons as elementary excitations.
+Metallic systems exhibit plasmons as elementary charge excitations.
 This fundamental concept was reinforced also in high-temperature cuprate superconductors recently, although cuprates are not only layered systems but also strongly correlated electron systems.
 Here, we study how such ubiquitous plasmons leave their marks on the electron dispersion in cuprates.
 In contrast to phonons and magnetic fluctuations, plasmons do not yield a kink in the electron dispersion.
 Instead, we find that the optical plasmon accounts for an emergent band---plasmarons---in the one-particle excitation spectrum; acoustic-like plasmons typical to a layered system are far less effective.
-Because of strong electron correlations, the plasmarons are generated by bosonic fluctuations associated with the local constraint, not by the usual charge-density fluctuations, although both equally describe plasmons.
-Apart from this physical mechanism, a mathematical structure to host the plasmarons is similar to a weak coupling scheme discussed in alkali metals, Bi, graphene, monolayer transition-metal dichalcogenides, semiconductors, diamond, two-dimensional electron systems, and SrIrO$_{3}$ films, establishing a concept of plasmarons in metallic systems in general.
+Because of strong electron correlations, the plasmarons are generated by bosonic fluctuations associated with the local constraint, not by the usual charge-density fluctuations.
+Apart from this physical mechanism, the plasmarons are similar to those discussed in alkali metals, Bi, graphene, monolayer transition-metal dichalcogenides, semiconductors, diamond, two-dimensional electron systems, and SrIrO$_{3}$ films, establishing a concept of plasmarons in metallic systems in general.
 Plasmarons are realized below (above) the quasiparticle band in electron-doped (hole-doped) cuprates, including a region around $(\pi,0)$ and $(0,\pi)$ where the superconducting gap and the pseudogap are most enhanced.

-\section{introduction}
+\section{Introduction}

 Superconductivity is driven by forming Cooper pairs of electrons \cite{cooper56}.
 This is achieved even above the boiling point of liquid nitrogen at ambient pressure in cuprate superconductors \cite{keimer15}.
 The mechanism of such a remarkable phenomenon has been a central issue in condensed matter physics since their discovery \cite{bednorz86}.
 The one-particle property of electrons may possess an important hint to solve it.
 In fact, electrons are not independent inside a material, but acquire the self-energy through various interactions---it is such electrons which drive the superconductivity.